Area Median Income API Calculations

 Purpose: Calculates HUD Area Median Income (AMI) as a percentage based on the HUD Median Income dataset.

 This calculates the Area Median Income on a Statewide Level and on a County/Entity/MetroArea level.
-The more local number will require you to have a FIPS code set in your county lookup.
+The more local number will require you to have a FIPS code set in your county lookup or GIS available in New England.
 FIPS codes are unique codes on the County lookup.

 Cost: There is no cost to use this module.